-In most cases, because you're enrolled in a group sponsored plan, we'll credit the amount of "Extra Help" received to your group's bill on your behalf.
+In most cases, because you are enrolled in a group sponsored plan, we will credit the amount of "Extra Help" received to your group sponsor's bill on your behalf.
 If your group plan pays 100% of the premium for your retiree coverage, then they are entitled to keep these funds.
-However, if you contribute to the premium, your group must apply the subsidy toward the amount you contribute to this plan.
+However, if you contribute to the premium, your group sponsor must apply the subsidy toward the amount you contribute to this plan.